Symmetries for the gKPZ equation via multi-indices

-\end{itemize} \end{definition} \begin{remark} Definition~\ref{defn_admiss_noise} is directly recalled from \cite[Def.
-2.17]{CH} so that we can apply all the convergence results of that paper in our context.
-Moreover, the condition \eqref{eq:defn_analytic} links directly the a.s. analytic regularity of $\xi$ with the algebraic index $\alpha_{\Xi}=-2+\delta$.
-The periodic extension of a space-time white noise over $\mathbb{R}\times \mathbb{T}$ is trivially an admissible noise. \end{remark} Once given this general class of noises, the usual way to define a converging choice is the BPHZ renormalisation choice, see \cite[Prop.5.1]{LOTT}, \cite[Prop.
+The periodic extension of a space--time white noise $\zeta$ over $\mathbb{T}\times\mathbb{R}$ is trivially an admissible noise.
+More generally, if $\xi$ is a centered translation-invariant Gaussian noise over $\mathbb{T}\times\mathbb{R}$ with covariance distribution $\mathcal{C}$ satisfying~\eqref{eq:defn_analytic} then it is also an admissible noise. \end{remark}

+Once given this general class of noises, the usual way to define a converging choice is the BPHZ renormalisation choice, see \cite[Prop.5.1]{LOTT}, \cite[Prop.
 2.1]{BGHZ}, \cite[Prop.
 2.1]{BHZ}.
-In our context this is simply obtained by imposing recursively the expectation of $\Pi_{\beta}^{-,\varepsilon, c}$ to zero. \begin{theorem} For any $\varepsilon> 0$ and any admissible noise $\xi $ there exists a unique element $c^{*}_{\varepsilon}\in \mathcal{T}_-^*$ such that for any $\beta\in T_-$ and $y\in \mathbb{R}^2$ one has
+In our context this is simply obtained by considering the random field $\Pi_{\beta}^{-,\varepsilon, c}$ and imposing recursively its expectation to be zero. \begin{theorem} For any $\varepsilon> 0$ and any admissible noise $\xi $ there exists a unique element $c^{\BPHZ}_{\varepsilon}\in \mathcal{T}_-^*$ such that for any $\beta\in T_-$ and $y\in \mathbb{R}^2$ one has

-we call $c^{*}_{\varepsilon}$ the BPHZ renormalisation constants. \end{theorem}
+We call $c^{\BPHZ}_{\varepsilon}$ the BPHZ renormalisation constants. \end{theorem}

 \begin{proof} The proof follows a classical standard argument on trees, see \cite[Thm.
 6.18]{BHZ}, which we can adapt in this simpler context.
 Following \cite[Cor.
 4.6]{BL23} there exists an order $|\beta|_{\prec} $ over the elements of $T_-$ such that for any $y\in \mathbb{R}^2$ one has